 '''

-\operatorname{proc} \overline{M} (\operatorname{chan} a?b! : \operatorname{lot}, c?, d! : \operatorname{operator}, \operatorname{var} t_e : \operatorname{real}) = \\ \left[ \operatorname{var} x : \operatorname{lot}, y : \operatorname{operator} :: (c?y; a?x; \Delta t_e; b!x; d!y) \right]
+proc \bar{M}(chan a?, b!: lot, c?, d!: operator, disc t_e: real) = \| disc x: lot, y: operator :: (c?y; a?x; \Delta t_e; b!x; d!y) \|.

 '''

 Highly detailed models of manufacturing systems can be made in this way, even before the system has been build.
-The influence of parameters can be analyzed by running several experiments with the discrete-event model using different parameter settings.
-This is common practice when designing a several billion wafer fab.
-However, since in practice manufacturing systems are changing continuously, it is very hard to keep these detailed discrete-event models up-to-date.
+The influence of certain parameters can be analyzed by running several experiments with the discrete event model using different parameter settings.
+This is common practice when designing a several billion wafer fab for instance.
+Since in practice manufacturing systems are changing continuously, it is very hard to keep these detailed discrete event models up-to-date.

-Fortunately, for a manufacturing system in operation it is possible to arrive at more simple/less detailed discrete-event models by using the concept of EPTs as introduced in the next section.
+Fortunately, for a manufacturing system in operation it is possible to arrive at more simple/less detailed discrete event models by using the concept of effective process times (EPT's) as introduced in the next section.